-DISABILITY If you have already made a formal declaration of disability on your application form, you should by now have received an information pack from the University's Disability Advisory Service.
+DISABILITY If you have already made a formal declaration of disability on your UCAS form, you should by now have received an information pack from the University's Disability Advisory Service.
 If you have not received an information pack, please contact the Disability Advisory Service urgently on tel: +44 (0) 1865 280459 or Disability@admin.ox.ac.uk If you have a disability that you have not yet declared, it is not too late to do so using the declaration form that is available here.
 You are not under any obligation to disclose details of your disability either to the College or to the Disability Advisory Service, but we can only provide you with appropriate support if we are made aware, in a timely manner, of any adjustments that you may require.
 We strongly encourage any student who has a disability to disclose it at the earliest opportunity.
-Should you provide such information, it will be shared on a strictly needto-know basis within the terms of the College's confidentiality policy.
-Further information and advice is available from the University's Disability Advisory Service Disability@admin.ox.ac.uk Please check with your department or faculty who acts as the departmental Disability Co-ordinator.
-You should contact that person as soon as possible to discuss any support and reasonable adjustments you require.
-Additional information is available on our website and in our Handbook of Information and Regulations and also on the website of the Disability Advisory Service.
+Should you provide such information, it will be shared on a need-toknow basis within the terms of the College's confidentiality policy.
+Further information and advice is available from the University's Disability Advisory Service Disability@admin.ox.ac.uk Additional information is available on our website and in our Handbook of Information and Regulations and also on the website of the Disability Advisory Service.
+The University's Counselling Service is also available to assist should you find yourself experiencing any difficulties.
+The Service offers free and confidential support.
+More details can be found on the website.
 ACTION POINTS Check that you have received your disability pack if you are expecting one and if not, contact the Disability Advisory Service immediately.